privateprep/coding-space-website/src/pages/experience-levels/camp-coding-space.md

     - STEM Exploration
     - Immersive Experience
     - Field Trips
+  mdContent: >-
-  mdContent: Our summer camp is back and better than ever!
-Held from June to
-    August, our in-person camps combine project-based coding, STEM exploration, epic team challenges, field trips, and more.
+    Our summer camp is back and better than ever!
+Held from June to August, our in-person camps combine project-based coding, STEM exploration, epic team challenges, field trips, and more.
 Choose an option that fits your schedule and give your child a summer adventure they'll never forget!

+    **F﻿ield Trip Schedule**

+    J﻿une 26: Google

+    J﻿uly 13: Etsy

+    J﻿uly 27: Samsung

+    A﻿ugust 10: Google

+    A﻿ugust 24: Hungryroot
 ---